 Heat a large skillet over medium-high heat, then add a little neutral oil (grapeseed, avocado, canola, vegetable oil, etc.).
 When very hot, add the meatballs.
 Brown for 4-5 minutes, then flip.
 Go ahead and pour the marinara sauce right on top.
 Sprinkle on some shredded mozz and grated Parmesan cheese, then pop the whole skillet into an oven preheated to 400F.

 Bake for 25-30 minutes, or until the meatballs are fully cooked through and tender, and the cheese (both inside and on top!) has melted.

-Finish with an extra sprinkling of Parmigiano Reggiano, and of course lots of fresh basil leaves.
+Finish the mozzarella stuffed meatballs with an extra sprinkling of Parmigiano Reggiano, and of course lots of fresh basil leaves.
 What a meal!

 How To Serve

 You’ll find that these oven baked meatballs are a meal in and of themself, but if you want to round out the meal, we love serving these over polenta or pasta.

 You could also throw them into a sliced Italian baguette to make a seriously delicious meatball sub.
 So good!